-FATCA, introduced to combat offshore tax evasion, will affect Canadians with US connections and Canadian financial institutions.
+FATCA, introduced to combat offshore tax evasion, affects Canadians with US connections and Canadian financial institutions.
 Final regulations under FATCA set out detailed reporting and withholding requirements for non-US financial institutions with respect to accounts with certain US connections, including those beneficially owned by US citizens.
 Information to be reported includes identifying information, information about the values of the accounts, and transaction amounts.
 Other non-US entities (and certain Canadian trusts) are also required to report the ownership or beneficial interests of US citizens.

 Under FATCA, such information is generally required to be provided directly to the US Internal Revenue Service (IRS) by non-US financial institutions and entities.
 Canada has ratified a Model 1 type IGA with the United States and passed legislation that aims to implement the IGA.
 Designed to ease compliance with FATCA, the IGA modifies FATCA's provisions in respect of Canadian financial institutions and other Canadian entities, and expands the tax information exchange provisions between Canada and the United States.
-Pursuant to the IGA, Canadian financial institutions will generally report information to the CRA rather than directly to the IRS, although they are generally required to register with the IRS to obtain an identification number.
-It is intended that by complying with the IGA, Canadian financial institutions will avoid a 30 per cent withholding requirement under FATCA on certain payments to them.
+Pursuant to the IGA, Canadian financial institutions generally report information to the CRA rather than directly to the IRS, although they are generally required to register with the IRS to obtain an identification number.
+By complying with the IGA, Canadian financial institutions avoid a 30 per cent withholding requirement under FATCA on certain payments to them.
 Also, certain Canadian-registered plans are exempt from reporting under the IGA, and local financial institutions may be entitled to additional relief.

 A self-reporting scheme applies to US persons (including US citizens, green-card holders and certain persons who spend a substantial amount of time in the United States) in Canada and elsewhere that may require reporting of non-US bank and financial accounts on a Report of Foreign Bank and Financial Accounts.
 Under FATCA, US persons must generally also report certain non-US financial assets exceeding threshold values on a Statement of Specified Foreign Financial Assets (Form 8938), filed with their tax returns.